 We’ve done pretty much nothing with our garden since we moved in – it was a project for this Spring.
 That said, we have set up our new fire pit in the garden, with some fairy lights.
 Of course, we can toast marshmallows and watch the fire at night, but we’re also working on some “light photography” projects.
 If they’re any good, Flea can use them towards her GCSE photography coursework, but it’s also fun working out those sorts of things together.

-Your version of fun might look different, but I think it’s so important to find something each day that you can laugh about together when you’re in isolation with a teen.
+Your version of fun might look different, but I think it’s so important to find something each day that you can laugh about together when you’re in isolation and trying to home school with a teen.
 Whether it’s cookery, making stupid TikTok videos, or playing games.
 Wouldn’t it be great if we could make this time something our teens can look back on as something other than scary and frustrating?